Home » Can We Teach All Children to Read and Spell?

 Includes extensive discussion of the late-stage sight word theory.

-There is a ”widespread and pervasive misunderstanding that poor decoders are, in some way, intellectually inferior” but, ”we can make no judgements about an individual’s intellect based upon their decoding skills.”
-(Elliott.
-LDA Bulletin p13) Alexander Faludy, described as ”so severely dyslexic that he can barely write”, won a place at Cambridge University at the age of 14 (Times 17/01/98).
-Another high IQ ‘dyslexic’ (he has the spelling ability of an 8-year-old), Ben Way, was a multi-millionaire businessman by the age of 20 (Telegraph 10/01/00).
+There is a ”widespread and pervasive misunderstanding that poor decoders are, in some way, intellectually inferior” but, ”we can make no judgements about an individual’s intellect based upon their decoding skills” (Prof Elliott.
+Dyslexia: Diagnoses, Debates and Diatribes).
+Alexander Faludy, described as ”so severely dyslexic that he can barely write”, won a place at Cambridge University at the age of 14 (The Times 1998).

-Children with hyperlexia are self-taught, fluent word readers (they excel at rapidly recognising the visual spelling patterns embedded in words) from an extremely early age, but when hyperlexia is accompanied by an intellectual disability (it is commonly linked to autism) reading comprehension suffers.
+Children with hyperlexia are self-taught, accurate word readers from an extremely early age (they excel at the implicit statistical learning of the visual spelling patterns embedded in words), but when hyperlexia is accompanied by an intellectual disability (it is commonly linked to autism) reading comprehension suffers.
 A parent on Mumsnet reported that her son with hyperlexia could read the Financial Times at age three.
 She also said that he was badly handicapped by a lack of explicit phonics knowledge as he progressed through school and this resulted in him being unable to spell: ”What happened with my son was that because he was an exceptional reader he was never taught phonics and in Y6 he was still not writing anything!
 His teachers and numerous Ed Psychs were totally fooled by his apparent fluent reading (if only the PSC had been around) and dismissed his difficulties because of this.”

 Can ALL children learn to read?
 Thinking about learners with special educational needs.